UKP-SQuARE/square-core/README.md

 __Front-End Application__, web app which currently support two user actions
 - receives questions from the user and talks to the square-backend to give the answers
-- allows the registration of skills endpoint
+- allows the CRUD of skills endpoints

 __Backend__
-- API Service: receives HTTP GET requests containing user queries and forwards them to other system and gives back the answers
+- API Service: receives HTTP GET requests containing user question and forwards them to other system and gives back the answers
 - Selector: select skills chosen by the users and get answer from these skills
 - ElasticsearchVoteSelector: calculate similarity between question by user and saved questions to decide which skill are relevant automatically

 __PostgresDB__:
-- save metadata of registered skills
+- save metadata of registered skills: owner, name, description, ect.
-- save user information
+- save user information: username, password, etc.
 - save examples for training and validation of all skill

 __ElasticSearch__: